oracle-livelabs/database/patch-me-if-you-can/lab5-in-place-patching/lab5-in-place-patching.md

     ![value retain_inactive_patches_parameter ](./images/sed-retain.png " ")

-    sed takes a backup of the current "opatch.properties" file and then changes the "RETAIN_INACTIVE_PATCHES" parameter value to 1:
+    sed takes a backup of the current "opatch.properties" file and then changes the `RETAIN_INACTIVE_PATCHES` parameter value to 1:

     ```
     <copy>